 Even though the fresco is damaged, it is still possible to make out many of the fine details.
 We see two of the four knights, clad in chainmail and waving about large swords.
 The head of the knight on the right is gone, but the knight on the left can be seen wearing a helmet with a face mask.
 Becket is standing behind the altar and is protected by a servant.
 Perhaps this man is Edward Grim, a monk who tried to save the archbishop and was wounded in the attempt.
 If we study the fresco closely, the servant does seem to lose a hand.
 He also seems to have a tonsured head, so he could very well be a monk.
 Becket is struck on the head by the knight on the right, who has also taken hold of his right hand.
 On the altar are the archbishop’s mitre, a chalice and a book with the text DOMINVS VOBISCV(M), “the Lord be with you”.
 On the right is a fresco of Saint Nicolas of Bari, on the left a fresco of an unknown saint that appears to have been painted over the Becket fresco.

 The left wall has some more frescoes which are interesting, but damaged as well.
-We see a large fresco by an anonymous painter depicting the Madonna della Cintola, the Virgin who is taken up to heaven and throwing her girdle to Saint Thomas.
+We see a large fresco by an anonymous painter depicting the Madonna della Cintola, the Virgin who is taken up to heaven and throwing her girdle to Saint Thomas (see the second large image below).
 On the left is Saint Franciscus of Assisi.
 The date of the fresco is disputed, but it does not seem to have been made before 1300.
 Below this fresco are smaller frescoes of the Crucifixion and of Saint John the Baptist, all painted by anonymous artists.

 The left wall has another fresco of Saint John the Baptist, this time depicted in his traditional camel hair shirt.
 Perhaps it was part of a larger fresco once, but if this was the case, the place of that fresco has now been taken by two frescoes from the fifteenth century.
 The top one is attributed to the Maestro di Eggi (Eggi being a frazione of Spoleto), and since the bottom one is painted in exactly the same style, it seems reasonable to attribute this fresco to the Maestro di Eggi as well.
 The upper fresco depicts Saint Leonard, Saint Gregorius the Great (with a papal tiara) and Saint Catherine of Alexandria (noted the spoked wheel).
 The lower fresco depicts a Madonna breastfeeding the Child.
 She is flanked by Saint Eligius (Sant’Alo) and an unknown female saint.
 Eligius is the patron of goldsmiths.
 He is depicted with a hammer and the leg of a horse with a horseshoe.
 Since the first fresco was made in 1445, the second was probably made around the same time.